Nationwide Small Business Insurance Review

 Nationwide Small Business Insurance Reviews

-Nationwide has been accredited with the Better Business Bureau since 1955 and maintains an A+ rating there.
-The company has had around 200 BBB complaints filed in the past three years and has a 100% response rate.
-That’s important, as the BBB considers how frequently and effectively complaints are resolved, and the way a business responds to complaints is an integral part of BBB Business Ratings.
+Nationwide is accredited by the Better Business Bureau, where it also maintains an A+ rating.
+The company has had around 150 BBB complaints filed in the past three years and has a 100% response rate.
+That’s important, as the BBB considers how frequently and effectively complaints are resolved.

 Keep in mind that Nationwide offers personal insurance for home and auto in addition to its business policies.
-That makes it hard to single out specific reviews only of Nationwide’s business insurance policies.
+That makes it hard to single out specific reviews of Nationwide’s business insurance.

 Furthermore, complaints found online often come from people who were involved in an accident with a Nationwide policyholder but are not themselves Nationwide customers.